f/teslamate-server-wizard/README.md

 ## 🛠️ Troubleshooting

-### Installation Issues
-- **"Don't run as root" error**: Create a regular user first (see Step 2)
-- **Permission denied**: Make sure you're using a regular user with sudo privileges, not root
-- **Docker issues**: The installer adds you to the docker group - make sure you logged out and back in
-- **Re-run installer**: You can safely run the installer again if needed

 ### "Connection Refused" Error
 - DNS might not have propagated yet (wait up to 48 hours)
 - Check if services are running: `docker compose ps`
 - View logs: `docker compose logs -f`

 ### "403 Forbidden" from Tesla
-- Your server is blocked by Tesla (the installer checks this)
+- Your server is blocked by Tesla
 - You need to use a different server/provider

 ### Can't Access the Websites